section-engineering-education/engineering-education/content/articles/implementing-deep-cnn-in-python/index.md

 Here, we define our CNN model, which is `sequential`.
 In this case, we use the `sequential()` function.
 This function rescales the image and defines the CNN layers.

 The images are rescaled in the range `0-1`.
 This is because our datasets are RGB images and they have a pixel value of the range 0-255.
-It is therefore not settable for the deep CNN model.
-As a result, it is the reason for rescaling.
+Therefore it is not settable for the deep CNN model.
+This is the reason for rescaling.

 Rescaling is done by dividing all the pixel values by 255.
 The convolution layer defined is `conv2D`.
 It has 16 filters of the size 3x3, the `padding` used is `same`, and the `activation` is `relu`.

 The next layer we have defined is `maxPooling`.
 This layer only considers the maximum values and ignores others.

-Finally, we continue defining `conv2D` but with more filters.
+Then we continue defining `conv2D` but with more filters.

 To avoid overfitting, we use the `dropout()` function.

-We lastly define the fully connected layer(`layer.Dense`) and the number of epochs.
+We then define the fully connected layer (`layer.Dense`) and the number of epochs.
 The higher the number of epochs, the better the results.

 Define the training parameters using the code below: